gcwiley/gregwiley-dev-client/to-do-list.md

-3. add blog

-Add google font to styles css page

-fix about me page
+1. fix about me page

+2. refactor app.module using index for components

+3. add visability filter for sign in page

+4. Fix Copyright text